jouvetg/igm/igm/modules/postproc/anim3d_from_ncdf_ex.md

 # Description:

-This IGM modules makes a 3D animated plot using mayavi library from the ex.nc netcdf file over time.
+This IGM modules makes a 3D animated plot using mayavi library from the output.nc netcdf file over time.
 It only implements the 'final' function, the rest ('init', 'update') doing nothing.

-The module takes ncdf file ex.nc of transient 2d gridded data and return interactive 3D plot.
+The module takes ncdf file output.nc of transient 2d gridded data and return interactive 3D plot.